It hasn’t been all that long since the American public first met Bradenton’s Sam Woolf. But on Wednesday, they got see how much he’s changed.

 The judges all acknowledged that, but it’s the public votes that count at this point.
 Woolf has come close to being eliminated a couple of times already.
 Twice he’s been among the bottom three in the total number of votes.
 The finalist with the fewest votes each week is eliminated, although the judges can overrule the voters’ decision one time only.

 On Wednesday, Woolf was the fourth of the eight contestants to perform.
 About 10 minutes later, host Ryan Seacrest revealed how the voting was going up until that point.
-Woolf was third among voters older than 21, but first among younger voters.
+Woolf was third among voters over 21, but first among younger voters.

 In previous weeks, “real-time” voting results haven’t had much correlation to the ultimate results.